 - corn bread

-One of my favorite ways to enjoy a pulled pork sandwich is Memphis-style, topped with some tangy coleslaw and served with a big fat dill pickle.
+One of my favorite sandwiches is Memphis-style, topped with some tangy coleslaw and served with a big fat dill pickle.
 The beauty of this meal is that you can customize it anyway you want.

 Here are some toppings for you to consider when you are building your own ultimate pulled pork sandwich: